Are you tired of seeing recipes with 6-8 servings when you routinely cook dinner for just one or two?

 Top it all off with bottled light dressing and you're good to go.

-You can make one or two baked potatoes in minutes in the microwave.
+You can make one or two baked potatoes in minutes in the microwave (affiliate link).

 To make it a meal, add veggies, any sauce, shredded cheese, and canned lean chili, beans, or shredded chicken.